Nialljb/fw-ants-vbm/README.md

 ### Description

 This gear is run at either the `Subject` or the `Session` level.
-It downloads the data for that subject/session into the `/flwyhweel/v0/work/bids` folder and then runs the `hyperfine-vbm` pipeline on it.
+It downloads the data from the output of a previously run `HD-BET` analysis for that subject/session into the `/flwyhweel/v0/work/` folder and then runs the
+`hyperfine-vbm` pipeline on it.

 After the pipeline is run, the output folder is zipped and saved into the analysis